ppixiv/ppixiv/readme.md

 This user script improves viewing illustrations on Pixiv.
-This can be used with TamperMonkey and GreaseMonkey in Firefox, Chrome and Edge.

 The most recent version [can be installed here](https://s3.amazonaws.com/ppixiv/ppixiv.user.js).